Germany will apply to host Europe's EMA, EBA regulators after Brexit

-BERLIN Germany will apply to host the London-based European Medicines Agency (EMA) and the European Banking Authority (EBA) following Britain's departure from the European Union, a government spokesman said on Monday.
+BERLIN (Reuters) - Germany will apply to host the London-based European Medicines Agency (EMA) and the European Banking Authority (EBA) following Britain's departure from the European Union, a government spokesman said on Monday.

 Rival European cities face a multi-month fight to host the two regulators that will have to leave post-Brexit London.